-- Parent/Carer Consultation Evenings - End of Term 2 and End of Term 4 Progress and Attainment written reports - Written end of year school report - Extra meetings that either yourself or the teacher has arranged after school or as part of the parent/school support agreement
+- Parent/Carer Consultation Evenings - End of Term 2 and End of Term 4, Effort and Attainment reports are shared with parents/carers - Written end of year school report - Extra meetings that either yourself or the teacher has arranged after school or as part of the parent/school support agreement

-Children on the Special Educational Needs Register will have a Provision Map, which outlines the extra support your child receives as well as documenting the progress being made within each provision given.
-A copy of the reviewed and new Provision Map is given to parents/carers three times a year.
+Children on the Special Educational Needs Register will have an Individual Learning Plan, which outlines the extra support your child receives as well as documenting the progress being made within each provision given.
+A copy of the reviewed and new Individual Learning Plan is emailed to parents/carers three times a year.